mgajek-cern/rucio-architecture-docs/README.md

 ## Summary

-This repository contains unofficial documentation of the Rucio architecture.
+This repository contains unofficial architecture documentation on the Rucio project.
 Its primary goal is to provide a minimal and focused understanding of the system (building blocks, communication between components and systems, relevant cross-cutting concepts, etc.).
 It is intended as a lightweight reference to support personal comprehension and quick lookup, rather than as a comprehensive or authoritative source.

 ## References